vackosar/vackosar.github.io/_drafts/2024-02-11-bellman-and-q-transformer.md

 ```

-## Modelling Q-Function
+## Modelling Q-Function and Training It
 Instead of model-free tabulation, that is very data-intensive, we can model the Q-function to interpolate the table using less than full data.
+Temporal difference learning (TD-learning) is related to Q-learning, but instead of just updating the Q-value of a single state, we also update the previous ancestral states.

-For example, in the Q-transformer a multi-modal neural network with [transformer architecture](/ml/transformers-self-attention-mechanism-simplified) and is used.
+For example, in the Q-transformer a multi-modal neural network with [transformer architecture](/ml/transformers-self-attention-mechanism-simplified) is used for modeling the Q-function and TD-learning is used for offline training.

 More specifically the input camera image goes to instruction-conditioned convolutional network for images.
 The text instruction is converted into text and the text goes to condition [FiLM-conditioned](/ml/Feature-wise-Linear-Modulation-Layer) EfficientNet convolutional network.
 The conditioned network outputs then combined information into a [transformer](/ml/transformers-self-attention-mechanism-simplified), which then outputs Q-function value predictions.

-{% include image.html src="/images/q-transformer-universal-sentence-encoder-film-efficientnet-transformer.png" alt="Q-transformer encoders camera image Film EfficientNet, text instruction with Universal Sentence Encoder both combined into a Transformer (from the paper)" %}
+{% include image.html src="/images/q-transformer-universal-sentence-encoder-film-efficientnet-transformer.png" alt="Q-transformer encodes camera image Film EfficientNet, text instruction with Universal Sentence Encoder both are combined into a Transformer (from the paper)" %}

 ## Q-Function Learning Speedup by Monte Carlo Return